Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 - **Recommendations**

-- We would like to include an option in the app that would process the results and come with recommended options for skincare products.
+- We would like to include an option in the app that would add a third step after processing the data  and then come up with recommended options potentially successful skincare products.

 ## Main Languages Used